 Getting Started

-Get AttributionHub up and running on your website in under 5 minutes.
+Get AttributionHub up and running on your website in a few simple steps.

 Prerequisites